 DOB: September 22, 1977 (Chester, PA)

-Described as “energetic, exciting, and rhythmically dynamic," composer KENNETH D. FROELICH’s music has been performed internationally in England, Germany, Italy, France, Slovenia, Finland, Canada, Peru, Argentina, Chile, and China, as well as several major cities across the United States.
-Emerging as a vibrant new voice in the world of contemporary chamber and orchestral music, Kenneth has been honored with awards from ASCAP, the National Association of Composers/USA, Meet the Composer, the Percussive Arts Society, a Subito grant from the San Francisco Bay Area chapter of the American Composers Forum, and the Society of Composers Inc.
+Described as “energetic, exciting, and rhythmically dynamic” and “set with imagination and imagery,” composer Kenneth Froelich’s music has been performed internationally in England, Germany, Italy, France, Slovenia, Finland, Canada, Peru, Argentina, Chile, and China, as well as numerous major cities across the United States.
+He has been honored with awards from ASCAP, the National Association of Composers/USA, Meet the Composer, the Percussive Arts Society, the American Composers Forum, and the Society of Composers Inc.

-Kenneth’s works have been presented by such acclaimed ensembles as the American Composers Orchestra, Duo46, Earplay, the Empyrean Ensemble, the California E.A.R Unit, the Jolles Duo, the Indianapolis Symphonic Orchestra, Conundrum, the University of New Mexico Percussion Ensemble, the University of Southern California Symphony Orchestra, the Indiana University New Music Ensemble, and the Orpheus Ensemble of Fresno.
-Some of his more recent works include Clockwork Automata (2006), recorded by saxophonist Alan Durst on “Tangos y Serenatas,” available through Centaur Records; Unwinding Time (2008) for oboe and computer, performed by Krista Riggs at the International Double Reed Society 2009 conference in Birmingham, England; and Neurotica (2008) for flute and percussion trio, performed by flutist Teresa Beaman at several venues in South America and, most recently, at the 2010 National Flute Association Convention in Anaheim, CA this past August.
+Kenneth’s works have been presented by CMASH, the American Composers Orchestra, Duo46, Earplay, the Empyrean Ensemble, the California E.A.R Unit, the Jolles Duo, the Indianapolis Symphonic Orchestra, Conundrum, the University of New Mexico Percussion Ensemble, Heretic Opera, the University of Southern California Symphony Orchestra, the Indiana University New Music Ensemble, and the Orpheus Ensemble of Fresno, among others.

-Kenneth received both his Doctorate of Music and Masters of Music degrees from Indiana University.
-For outstanding undergraduate work at the University of Southern California in 1999, he was presented with the Hans J. Salter Award for Composition.
-His principal composition teachers include Claude Baker, Don Freund, Sven-David Sandstr?m, Eugene O’Brien, Donald Crocket, Frederick Lesemann, Morten Lauridsen, and Erica Muhl.
+Kenneth received both his Doctorate of Music and Masters of Music degrees from Indiana University, and received his Bachelor of Music degree summa cum laude from the University of Southern California in 1999.
+His principal composition teachers include Claude Baker, Don Freund, Sven-David Sandstrőm, Eugene O’Brien, Donald Crocket, Frederick Lesemann, Morten Lauridsen, and Erica Muhl.